srozemuller/presentations/CloudIdentitySummit2024/Readme.md

 We showed how to ingest data into Log Analytics using custom logs.
 If you want more information about how to configure, can find my blog posts here:

 https://rozemuller.com/route-own-intune-data-to-log-analytics-using-custom-logs/

+The workflow for testing Conditional Access policies is stored at this location: https://github.com/srozemuller/Identity/blob/main/.github/workflows/catester.yaml